borjafpa/cms-borja/README.md

 # Endpoints Definition
 All the available endpoints are completely described into the openapi.yml file that could be found [here](/docs/api/openapi.yml)

+Besides that, a postman collection is available [here](/docs/postman-collection/cms-borja.json)

 # About testing
 Currently, it only has:
 - One unit test example for the RemoveArticleAdapter